AstroLab-WIU/Spectral_Line_Search_and_Stack/README.md

 # Execution

-The next step will be run the main script from casa interface using the command
+The next step will be to run the main script from casa interface using the command

 ```
 execfile('main_script.py')